-Repeat the process until you have categories for each and every form of income and expense you have or expect to have.
+Repeat the process until you have categories for each form of income and expense you have or expect to have.
 Typical budget categories include things like rent/mortgage, groceries, utilities, gas, restaurants, etc. It’s easy to think about our monthly expenses, but try to think of things that occur quarterly or once a year.
-Go a step further and think about some surprise expenses that may occur.
-Life can throw you unexpected surprises, so it’s best to prepare for them within your budget.
+Go a step further and think about some surprise expenses that may arise.
+Life can throw you surprises, so it’s best to prepare for them within your budget.

-When I did this I was very surprised to see that my grocery budget, which I thought was extremely high, was actually normal.
+When I did this, I was amazed to see that my grocery budget, which I thought was extremely high, was normal.
 So I was able to stop having ridiculous expectations for what I spent at the grocery store.
 What a relief!

 Step 4: Track Income and Expenses